 Windsor Ruins is Mississippi’s most iconic site and has captured the imagination for generations.
-It is the historic site of the Windsor planation, destroyed by fire in 1890.
+It is the historic site of the Windsor plantation, destroyed by fire in 1890.
 Only its twenty-nine enormous columns were left standing.
 Windsor Ruins is listed on the National Register of Historic Places and has Mississippi Landmark status.
 Currently, a stabilization project is underway to preserve the remaining columns.

 Plan ahead.
 There are no visitor amenities at the site, and during certain times of the year roads may be impassable due to flooding.